Value-added tax (VAT)

 Government agencies and oil and gas companies are required to deduct at source VAT charged by their suppliers and remit it to the tax authority.
 All other organisations are required to collect VAT charged on their invoices from their customers for filing and payment to the tax authority.

 The Finance Act has introduced a reverse charge mechanism for services from which no tax invoice was received.
-VAT returns is now to be filed on cash basis.
+VAT returns are now to be filed on a cash basis.